What Is Sales Intelligence? The Complete 2026 Guide

 • Third-party providers: Proprietary databases with verified B2B intelligence

-Sales intelligence makes the sales process significantly more effective by allowing your salespeople to pursue the strongest opportunities at the right time, maximizing the impact of every sales and marketing dollar.
+Sales intelligence makes the sales process more effective by allowing salespeople to pursue the strongest opportunities at the right time.
+ZoomInfo Sales is the workflow layer where that intelligence shows up in front of a quota-carrying rep.

-In a report published in partnership with Forrester Consulting, companies using B2B sales and marketing intelligence solutions showed measurable gains.
-They grew both the number of leads in their pipeline and the quality of those leads, driving revenue and growth.
+In a report published in partnership with Forrester Consulting, companies using B2B sales and marketing intelligence solutions grew both the number of leads in their pipeline and the quality of those leads.

 Smarter Prospecting and ICP Targeting

-When used strategically, sales intelligence gives insight into who, how, when, and why people make a purchase.
-The more information business development teams have about prospects, the better they can craft targeted, relevant messaging that cuts through the noise and addresses specific pain points.
+Sales intelligence gives insight into who, how, when, and why people make a purchase.
+The more information BDRs have about prospects, the better they craft targeted messaging that cuts through the noise.

-Sales intelligence shapes accurate ideal customer profiles (ICPs), a key component of business development.
+Sales intelligence shapes accurate ideal customer profiles, a key component of business development.
 Any account-based sales and marketing play requires a dependable ICP.
-The first step is identifying and understanding who you're targeting and why, then taking a deliberate prospecting approach into those accounts and contacts.
+The first step is identifying who you are targeting and why, then prospecting deliberately into those accounts.

 An ICP can refer to both ideal companies and ideal buyers.
 Sales intelligence enhances standard CRM data with additional layers: